ouspg/CompSec/Lab5_ChipWhisperer/README.md

 # Setting up

-TODO: Setup explaining: simple jupyter vm that contains everything, minimal setup should be possible

 Due to external device and specialized software, this lab needs some extra work to set everything up.

 ## Hardware setup